Cyclotella

 Cyclotella is a genus of diatoms often found in oligotrophic environments, both marine and fresh water.
 It is in the family Stephanodiscaceae and the order Thalassiosirales.
-The genus was first discovered in the mid 1800s and since then has become an umbrella genus for nearly 100 different species, the most well-studied and the best known being Cyclotella meneghiniana.
+The genus was first discovered in the mid-1800s and since then has become an umbrella genus for over 100 different species, the most well-studied and the best known being Cyclotella meneghiniana.
 Despite being among the most dominant genera in low-productivity environments, it is relatively understudied.